Dunedan/ghaction-wiki-sync/README.md

 ## Requirements

-The action requires a checkout of the main repo beforehand.
+The action requires that the wiki repository has been initialized beforehand.

 ## License